Make waves.

 Not all waves are massive and disruptive changing the landscape: some are barely visible ripples, yet important in the big picture.
 The world needs both innovations and incremental progress.

-You might have not thought of it before, but since you found yourself here, there is a high likelihood you too are a wavemaker.
-You belong to the Aalto community.
+You might not have thought of it before, but since you found yourself here, there is a high likelihood you too are a wavemaker.
+You belong to the Aalto community, regardless where you've studied.

 Some of us can contribute by a way of world-class academic research, some by enabling and administrating that work; some of us can afford to donate a little, some a lot.
 We all have a role in taking care of our shared future.